Role of interlayer shear phonons on lattice symmetry switching in the transition metal dichalcogenide WTe$_{2}$

-To evaluate the impact of thermal effects during the phase transition from the Weyl semimetal T$_{d}$ to semimetal 1T$^{\prime}$ phases, we have calculated the electron and lattice temperatures using the two-temperature model (TTM) \cite{Allen1987PRL} under double-pulse excitation as well as incorporating possible cumulative effects \cite{weber2014heat}.
+To evaluate the impact of thermal effects during the phase transition from the Weyl semimetal $T_{d}$ to semimetal 1$T^{\prime}$ phases, we have calculated the electron and lattice temperatures using the two-temperature model (TTM) \cite{Allen1987PRL} under double-pulse excitation as well as incorporating possible cumulative effects \cite{weber2014heat}.
 TTM, which applies to zero-gap metallic systems, can be used to examine the effect of elevated lattice temperatures.
-The TTM results for the two typical pump fluences in our experiment (7.0 mJ/cm$^{2}$ and 9.2 mJ/cm$^{2}$) are shown in SM\cite{Supplemental}.
-Although the TTM analysis can only be used as a crude estimate, after the arrival of the second pulse, the lattice temperature ($T_{l}$) exceeds the transition temperature ($T_{c}$ = 565 K\cite{Tao2020PRB} or 613 K \cite{Dahal2020PRB}) at the time delay of 10 ps for 9.2 mJ/cm$^{2}$.
+The TTM results for the two typical pump fluences in our experiment (7.0 mJ/cm$^{2}$ and 9.2 mJ/cm$^{2}$) are shown in the Supplemental Material \cite{Supplemental}.
+Although the TTM analysis can only be used as a crude estimate, after the arrival of the second pulse, the lattice temperature ($T_{l}$) exceeds the transition temperature ($T_{c}$ = 565 K \cite{Tao2020PRB} or 613 K \cite{Dahal2020PRB}) at the time delay of 10 ps for 9.2 mJ/cm$^{2}$.
 On the other hand, $T_{l}$ is below $T_{c}$ for 7.0 mJ/cm$^{2}$.
-Interestingly, this critical fluence (7.0 mJ/cm$^{2}$) is close to that observed for the depletion of the SHG intensity in Fig. 4, implying that the flatter part for $\geq$ 6 mJ/cm$^{2}$ would need to be further addressed focusing on, in particular, early-time dynamics (first several picoseconds) where the shear phonon displacements facilitate the symmetry switch.
+Interestingly, this critical fluence (7.0 mJ/cm$^{2}$) is close to that observed for the depletion of the SHG intensity in Fig. 4, implying that the flatter part for $\geq$ 6 mJ/cm$^{2}$ would need to be further addressed focusing on, in particular, early time dynamics (first few picoseconds) where the shear phonon displacements facilitate the symmetry switch.
 Note that the actual temperature increase estimated may slightly differ from the TTM results because the TTM maintains homogeneous absorption, no multi-photon absorption, both of which could occur under high-density photoexcitation, this is the case here.
-Nevertheless, we can conclude that the lattice symmetry switching from the Weyl semimetallic T$_{d}$ to the semimetallic 1T$^{\prime}$ phases is not promoted by the lattice temperature rise at the total pulse fluence of $\leq$ 7 mJ/cm$^{2}$.